Week 10: Classical Measurement Theory from a Causal Perspective

 Part 2: how traditional measurement theory fails (for causal inference)

-This part restores the core point of the lecture.
-Causal inference operates under assumptions.
-For measurement, it is causality all the way down.
-This is not a matter of attitude.
-It is a consequence of the potential outcomes framework: causal contrasts require well-defined outcomes under interventions, and constructed measures are outcomes of causal processes (question wording, translation, response styles, incentives, and the world that generates the experiences being reported).
+Part 1 showed the tools; Part 2 asks what they establish.
+Causal inference operates under assumptions, and for measurement it is causality all the way down.
+This follows from the potential outcomes framework: causal contrasts require well-defined outcomes under interventions, and constructed measures are themselves outcomes of causal processes (question wording, translation, response styles, incentives, and the world that generates the experiences being reported).

 Classical psychometric checks (internal consistency, model fit, invariance tests) can organise associations.
 They do not, by themselves, evaluate the causal assumptions about direction and causal efficacy that are often imported into practice when we move from a measurement model to a causal claim.
 The causal question is not "does the model fit?"
 The causal question is "under which causal assumptions does this measured quantity behave like the variable in our DAG?"